rubymonsters/ruby-for-beginners/15_everything_an_object.md

 => Array
 ```

-That means that the sentence following sentence is true: In Ruby, "a string"
+That means that the following sentence is true: In Ruby, `"a string"` *is a*
-*is a* String.
+`String`.

-Yeah, we knew that already.
-However, you can also ask the same question in Ruby:
+Yeah, we kinda knew that already.
+However, you can also ask the same question
+in Ruby:

 ```ruby
 $ irb